Nani-Simhadri/DE-Algorithm/README.md

 [9] DE algorithm implementation of SciPy library - https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.differential_evolution.html

-DE for Solution of DTL Optimization :
+DE for Solution of duty-ratio based thermistor linearizer (DTL) Optimization :

 The optimization problem in \eqref{eq:optimizationproblem} is a non-linear function with possibly multiple minima.
 This problem requires the use of evolutionary methods [10], [6] to locate the global optimum.
 We propose the use of the DE [1] as the optimization method to minimize $\%NL$ subject to constraints $\vert{m}\vert$ and $V_{L} \leq V_{theta} \leq V_{H}$.